gwuhaolin/web-webpack-plugin/readme.md

 ```
 [output html file](https://github.com/gwuhaolin/web-webpack-plugin/blob/master/demo/config-resource/dist-js/index.html)

+### inject attr for HTML tag [demo](https://github.com/gwuhaolin/web-webpack-plugin/tree/master/demo/config-html-attribute)
+other attribute in config without name start with **_** will be treat as attribute for HTML tag in output HTML file. e.g if a script resource with query `?crossorigin=anonymous` will lead to output HTML be `<script src="B.js" crossorigin="anonymous"></script>`.

 ## auto detect html entry [demo](https://github.com/gwuhaolin/web-webpack-plugin/tree/master/demo/auto-plugin)
 `AutoWebPlugin` plugin can find all page entry in an directory, then auto config an `WebPlugin` for every page to output an html file, you can use it as below: